crowdsecurity/crowdsec-docs/crowdsec-docs/docs/data_sources/introduction.md

 :::warning
 The `labels` and `type` section is crucial as this informs crowdsec which parsers to use for this datasource.

-Also note between each datasource is `---` this is needed to inform yaml there is seperation between entities
+Also note between each datasource is `---` this is needed to inform yaml there is separation between entities
 :::